What works best to prevent stretch marks? Find the answers that you need here, mama!

 8. Exfoliate your skin

-Now, this tip is related to our first tip–moisturize the skin.
-You see, when you exfoliate your skin, As exfoliating removes dry and dead skin cells, you’re allowing your moisturizers, lotions, and stretch mark cream to better penetrate your skin.
+This tip is related to our first tip–moisturize the skin.
+You see, when you exfoliate your skin, As exfoliating removes dry and dead skin cells, you’re allowing your moisturizers, lotions, and stretch mark cream to penetrate your skin better.

 If you were looking for what works best to prevent stretch marks, we hope these eight tips prove to be useful in your quest for a stretch mark-free pregnancy journey.

-A word of advice from one mama to another though: 9 out of 10 women will develop stretch marks during their pregnancy.
-Many factors should be taken into account, from your genetics to the condition of your skin.
-As such, there’s no way to completely prevent stretch marks.
-If you do end up earning a stretch mark or two, do know that there’s nothing to be ashamed of. 🙂
+A word of advice from one mama to another: 9 out of 10 women will develop stretch marks during their pregnancy.
+Many factors should be considered, from your genetics to your skin condition.
+As such, there’s no way to prevent stretch marks completely.
+If you earn a stretch mark or two, know there’s nothing to be ashamed of. 🙂